 The breeze blew lazily against my window, gently calling me to the land of the waking in a little bamboo hut.
 I rolled over, not quite ready to step out into the scorching sun, and began scrolling through emails.

 After a few months of back to back 15+hour days in front of my computer over the summer and fall, I resolved not to do anything during my November in Africa.

 I had been doing really well at that.

-Yet that day, one email in particular brought me back to reality with lightening speed.
-It was from the CEO of Thought Catalog, a website I’ve formed a partnership with as a writer, asking how I felt about writing a book with them that would be made available as an ebook, print book, and even an audio book!
+Yet that day, one email in particular brought me back to reality with lightning speed.
+It was from the CEO of Thought Catalog, a website I’d formed a partnership with as a writer, asking how I felt about writing a book with them that would be made available as an ebook, print book, and even an audio book!

 That day, I had a little more pep in my step when I danced across the hot sand, forgetting, as I did every day, where I’d left my shoes.